 “On the road to elephants” has been published!
 Listen to the clip above to hear more about what’s inside.
-While the book is making its way into online retail stores, worldwide, you can also order the book directly from me:
+It’s available from online retail stores, worldwide.
+Here, on Amazon.com

 ‘On the Road to Elephants’ is a soft-cover photography book with a written essay.
 Inside its pages, you’ll find lots of delightful elephant pictures.
 Although this isn’t really a ‘traditional’ wildlife ‘coffee-table’ book; it’s more of an essay about elephants, and more.

 I explore, with my camera – from my rather small car – how elephants live in modern day (South) Africa.
 It’s a mixture of photo book, personal travel experiences and informal guide book.
 And, beyond the fun pictures and travel anecdotes, it’s also a more serious journalistic document about South Africa, and an exploration into our relationship, as humans, with elephants in a historical context.